nicolas-van/win-cmd-escaper/README.md

 Concretely if you ask "could it work with non-ASCII character?", the answer could vastly depend.
 You should first know the following details:

 * CMD doesn't seem to have any form of character encoding handling.
 For CMD a byte is a byte and will be forwarded as-is to underlying commands.
 * Powershell is the opposite, it has encoding handling.
-It should be noted that its default encoding is assumed to be Windows' current code page unless you specify a BOM at the beginning of you `.ps1` file.
+It should be noted that its default encoding is assumed to be Windows' current code page unless you specify a BOM at the beginning of your `.ps1` file.
 It will then use whatever is specified by the BOM.
 * To be short, Windows command-line arguments characters encoding is a global mess.
 Some programs will expect them to be in Windows' code page, other to be in UTF-8, some will use some kind of auto-detecting, auto-magic, auto-mojibake-making conversion layer between current code page and Unicode or vice-versa, etc...

 Due to all this non-sense, non-ASCII characters in command line arguments is just unreliable on Windows and it will probably stay that way for as long as Microsoft doesn't publicly acnowledge that having C locale not using UTF-8 is both stupid, dysfunctional and racist.
 That means forever.